mcabreradev/filter/README.md

 # Filter

 > Filters the array to a subset of it based on provided criteria.
-Selects a subset of items from `array` and returns it as a new `array`.

 <p>
   <a aria-label="NPM version" href="https://www.npmjs.com/package/classnames">